 “I never heard Aaron this concerned and worried in his entire life,” Mrs. Vaughn said in an interview.
 “He called me and said, ‘Mom, you and Dad have to take everything down.
 Biden has just put a huge target on everybody.’”

 Tragically, Aaron Vaughn was right.
 Mr. Biden is often portrayed in the liberal media as an amiable buffoon.
 His gaffes are written off as Joe simply being Joe — a loveable uncle figure who has a tendency to shoot his mouth off.

 That is pernicious nonsense.
-Mr. Biden is a cynical opportunist, who will say and do anything to advance Mr. Obama’s agenda.
-He hung the SEALs out to dry in order to score cheap political points.
-He compromised a highly sensitive, covert operation that ended up costing dozens of U.S. lives.
+Mr. Biden is a cynical opportunist who will say and do anything to advance Mr. Obama’s agenda.
+He hung the SEALs out to dry to score cheap political points.
+He compromised a highly sensitive, covert operation that cost dozens of U.S. lives.

 SEAL-gate is potentially a bigger scandal than Benghazi, Libya.
 The administration — along with the top military brass — are desperately trying to cover up what took place on that fateful raid.
 Taliban guerrillas were waiting for the Chinook as it approached its landing site.
 Apparently, someone tipped them off that the SEALs were coming; the helicopter was attacked from three sides in a coordinated ambush.

 The U.S. military claimed that the Chinook was blown to pieces by a shoulder-fired missile, in which everyone on board was burned beyond recognition.
 Hence, senior military officials ordered the American bodies cremated without the prior approval of their family members.